Drone Quick Tips

 Try the Simulator

-Photo: DJISome drones come with an incredibly useful feature: a simulator that allows you to practice flying so you can master the controls before your drone ever takes off.
-DJI offers this in the DJI Go app used to control its drones, and 3DR is adding a similar feature to its Solo drone in the near future.
+Some drones come with an incredibly useful feature: a simulator that allows you to practice flying so you can master the controls before your drone ever takes off.
+DJI offers this in the DJI Go app used to control its drones, Yuneec offers a $39.99 Windows app called UAV Pilot that connects to its remote controls.
 In this mode, you connect the controller and drone to your smartphone, then run the simulator software that creates a virtual drone.
 This means you can practice flying with the real controller, but without crashing and damaging the real drone.
 That makes it a great way to get familiar with the controls and get a feel for how your drone will operate before you start flying for real.

 Taking Photos & Video